BrianJesseKimani/Infix-postfix-calculator/src/Readme.txt

 Implementation of all trigonometric functions: sin, cosine, tan Implementation of modulo and exponential functions Astute handling of invalid inputs

-We believe that our noble endeavours warrant full extra credit(20%)

 Thank you.